xdenser/node-firebird-libfbclient/README.md

 * * *
     inTransaction;

-A boolean readonly property indicating if traansaction is in started state.
+A boolean readonly property indicating if this transaction is in started state.

 * * *
 ## FBResult object